-Note: The Umbrella Activity Search and Security Overview reports only list the first matching identity.
-For example, if you add a roaming client and a network to the same DNS policy, and the roaming client is behind the network, then Umbrella only records the roaming client identity in the Umbrella reports.
+Note: The Umbrella Activity Search report lists only the first matching identity.
+For example, if you add a roaming client and a network to the same DNS policy, and the roaming client is behind the network, then Umbrella records only the roaming client identity in the Activity Search report.

 For a DNS policy that includes a virtual appliance (VA) identity, Umbrella checks for identity matches in this order:

 - AD user